Click the links below to find more information:

 The discovery of human brain abnormalities associated with psychiatric disease, whether morphological or at the level of the transcriptome, does not imply a cause of illness.
 Therefore, researchers must take human pathological findings "back to the bench" in order to understand them.
 That is, these findings must be interpreted in the laboratory using non-human systems (cell culture, animal models) in order to investigate their molecular pathogenesis and potential for triggering abnormal behavior.

-Faculty currently receive generous support from the University of Mississippi Medical Center, as well as external support from the National Institute of Mental Health, the National Institute of Drug Abuse, National Institute of General Medical Sciences, National Institute of Neurological Disorders and Stroke, the Alzheimer's Association, and pharmaceutical manufacturers and developers..
-The Division currently has nearly $3 million per year in external research support, most of which comes from the National Institutes of Health.
-The division is also home to the Center for Psychiatric Neuroscience - http://www.umc.edu/cpn/, dedicated to building research infrastructure at UMMC and the development of young faculty through mentoring and a Pilot Program.
+Faculty currently receive generous support from UMMC as well as external support from the National Institute of Mental Health, the National Institute of Drug Abuse, National Institute of General Medical Sciences, National Institute of Neurological Disorders and Stroke, the Alzheimer's Association, and pharmaceutical manufacturers and developers.
+The division currently has nearly $3 million per year in external research support, most of which comes from the National Institutes of Health.
+The division is also home to the Center for Psychiatric Neuroscience dedicated to building research infrastructure at UMMC and the development of young faculty through mentoring and a pilot program.

 2500 North State Street

 Patient Appointments: 888-815-2005